avh4/elm-format/PUBLISHING.md

 1. Commit the changes.
 1. Create a signed tag for the new version. `git tag -s <version> -m <version>`
 1. Push the tag.
+1. Wait for CI to successfully build the tag.

 ## Mac